OpenDroneMap/odm-benchmarks/README.md

 This repo contains the latest collected benchmark data for OpenDroneMap and WebODM.

+Do you have benchmark data to share?
+See [this page](CONTRIBUTING.md) for details on contributing.

 ## Using The Benchmark Data

 ODM benchmark data is organized by dataset.
 The first table provides a brief list of all datasets on this page.
-Down the page, you'll find the details for each dataset.
+Further down the page, you'll find the details for each dataset.

-## All Datasets
+## All Datasets (still filling in some details...)

 |         Dataset | Photos | Date | Source |  URL | Notes |
 | :-------------- | -------------: | -------------: | -----------------: | ---------: | ---: |